-My stomach growled as I climbed down the fire escape leading to my last night’s hideout.
+My stomach growled as I climbed down from the fire escape leading to my last night’s hideout.
 Rust fluttered in the air, slowly descending towards the busy street below.
-The metal screeched scornfully.
-Cursing, I glanced down to make sure I wouldn’t land on anybody’s head.
+The metal screeched as it struggled to support my weight.
+Cursing, I glanced down to make sure I wouldn’t drop on anybody’s head.

-A shadow passed over the busy street diminishing even further the dim grey light that told us it was daytime.
+A shadow passed over the busy street, diminishing even further the dim gray light that told us it must be daytime.
 A few heads turned up.
-I didn’t bother, I knew exactly what I’ll see.
+I didn’t bother; I knew exactly what I’d see.